 Over time, the steadiness of that effort takes root, and a new way is forged.
 The old habit is replaced with a healthy one that supports well-being.
 The transition often occurs so slowly that we only notice it in retrospect.
 One day we turn around and realize something is different.

-Oren Jay Sofer’s first book, Say What You Mean: A Mindful Approach to Nonviolent Communication (Shambhala Publications), will go on sale December 11, 2018.
+Oren Jay Sofer’s first book, Say What You Mean: A Mindful Approach to Nonviolent Communication (Shambhala Publications, December 2018) is out now.

 Sign up for Tricycle’s newsletters